eriknomitch/CoderGPT/README.md

 `/context` - List the filenames of all code that has been ingested so far and a brief unordered list of the language, framework(s), etc. that I have specified or that you can gather from the code.
 Then, list any additional context from your internal framework that you've gathered either implicitly or explicitly (e.g., from `/context add`).
 If nothing has been ingested so far, respond with "No context.".

-`/suggestions` - List any suggestions you have for the code provided.
-This may include libraries, refactoring, etc. - anything that you see that could be improved.
-"None." is a perfectly fine answer if you can't think of anything.
+`/suggestions [target]` - List any suggestions you have for the target.
+If none is supplied, use the last code/file/etc. in the chat.
+Augmented and adjust your suggestioons with your internal context.
+Suggestions may include libraries, refactoring, directory/file layout, etc. - anything that you see that could be improved.

 `/full` - Take the code snippet that you've written as a response to a question, put it into the full code that I provided, and return it.